Snawoot/linux-secureboot-kit/README.md

 gpg2 --quiet --no-permission-warning --homedir /var/lib/secureboot/gpg-home --detach-sign --default-key "bootsigner@localhost" < "$FILE" > "$FILE.sig"
 ```

+For some distros we already have such installable automation.

+#### Fedora 30

 For Fedora 30 signing automation available via package hooks and can be installed like this:

 ```